 Deploying DQPro has transformed how Markel check and control their data, replacing traditional manual processes or overly technical, enterprise solutions by delivering:

 - Rapid Adoption Amongst Business Users – starting with 50 users in London and expanding to a global deployment of 150 users and 200+ critical rules in 2020, with daily usage in UK, US, Europe and Latin America.

-- A Comprehensive set of 200+ Controls – now helps support internal and external data audit, reducing their time to prepare from 3 weeks to 30 minutes.
+- A Comprehensive set of 200+ Controls – now helps support internal and external data audit, reducing audit preparation time from 3 weeks to just 30 minutes.

 - SLA Driven Accountability – users’ accountability for their data is now an integral part of their annual performance review process which is informed by DQPro.

-- Cost Reduction – by eliminating a lot of the manual, frictional cost associated with traditional exception reporting in terms of notification, timely resolution and evidencing the action taken – e.g. $250k of premium income flagged and “saved” at renewal, ensuring acquisition costs are correctly assigned and flagging rate changes/
+- Cost Reduction – by eliminating a lot of the manual, frictional cost associated with traditional exception reporting in terms of notification, timely resolution and evidencing the action taken, for example: $250k USD of premium income “saved” at renewal, ensuring acquisition costs are correctly assigned or flagging rate changes.

 - Evidence and Clear Reporting – around regulatory data controls required by the Lloyd’s Minimum Standards and Solvency II.

 Markel Corp (NYSE:MKL) is a market leading Fortune 500 insurer and reinsurer writing over $9.5B of premium globally across retail, commercial and specialty lines of business.
 With a headquarters in Richmond, Virginia and over 18,000 employees, Markel Corp has a global reach with 76 offices in 21+ countries.